Your cart is empty. Let's fix that!

 Additional iron is often needed during pregnancy.
 Iron deficiency rates are highest for young women, infants, and children under the age of two years old.
 Without it, the brain doesn’t get enough oxygen to make energy.
 Iron:

-Proper iron levels can improve attention span, which is helpful if you experience mom brain during pregnancy or postnatally.
-Micronutrient deficiencies related to iodine and iron are linked to cognitive impairments such as attention span, intelligence, and sensory perception, as well as to potential changes associated with emotions and behavior, often directly related to the presence of iron deficiency anemia (45).
+Proper iron levels can support attention span, which is helpful if you experience mom brain during pregnancy or postnatally.
+Micronutrient deficiencies related to iodine and iron are linked to cognitive impairments such as attention span, intelligence, and sensory perception, as well as to potential changes associated with emotions and behavior, often directly related to the presence of iron deficiency (45).

 This translates into positive effects on cognitive and psychological processes, including mental and physical fatigue (46).